Why is the oracle a high-risk point in the DeFi ecosystem? In-depth analysis of oracle vulnerabilities.

 1. Reliability of data sources

 The core function of an oracle is to obtain off-chain data and pass it to a smart contract.
 The reliability of the oracle's data source itself is often difficult to guarantee.
 Many oracles rely on third-party services to provide data.
-If these data sources are attacked or fail, the oracle may obtain inaccurate data, which in turn causes errors in the smart contract.
-For example, if a decentralized lending platform relies on oracle data that is wrong, it may lead to the liquidation of assets or the loss of funds for borrowers.
+The oracle may get erroneous data if these data sources are compromised or malfunction, which would lead to mistakes in the smart contract.
+For example, a decentralized lending platform may result in asset liquidation or borrower funds being lost if it uses inaccurate oracle data.

 2. Tampering during data transmission